Mangosteen: Propagation, cultivation and harvest

 Mangosteen is usually propagated by seedlings.
 Vegetative propagation is difficult and seedlings are more robust and reach fruiting earlier than vegetatively propagated plants.

 Mangosteen produces a recalcitrant seed which is not a true seed strictly defined, but rather described as a nucellar asexual embryo.
 As seed formation involves no sexual fertilization, the seedling is genetically identical to the mother plant.
 If allowed to dry, a seed dies quickly, but if soaked, seed germination takes between 14 and 21 days when the plant can be kept in a nursery for about 2 years growing in a small pot.

-When the trees are approximately 25–30 cm, they are transplanted to the field at a spacing of 20–40 m.
+When the trees are approximately 25-30 cm, they are transplanted to the field at a spacing of 20-40 m.
 After planting, the field is mulched in order to control weeds.
 Transplanting takes place in the rainy season because young trees are likely to be damaged by drought.
 Because young trees need shade, intercropping with banana, plantain, rambutan, durian or coconut leaves is effective.
 Coconut palms are mainly used in areas with a long dry season, as palms also provide shade for mature mangosteen trees.
 Another advantage of intercropping in mangosteen cultivation is the suppression of weeds.

 The growth of the trees is slowed if the temperature is below 20 C. The ideal temperature range for growing and producing fruits is 25-35 C with relative humidity over 80%.
 The maximal temperature is 38-40 C, with both leaves and fruit being susceptible to scorching and sunburn, while the minimum temperature is 3-5 C. Young seedlings prefer a high level of shade and mature trees are shade-tolerant.
+The tree must be grown in consistently warm conditions, as exposure to temperatures below 0 C for prolonged periods will usually kill a mature plant.
+They are known to recover from brief cold spells rather well, often with damage only to young growth.
+Experienced horticulturists have grown this species outdoors, and brought them to fruit in extreme south Florida.

 Mangosteen trees have a weak root system and prefer deep, well-drained soils with high moisture content, often growing on riverbanks.
-The mangosteen is not adapted to limestone soils, sandy, alluvial soils, or sandy soils with low organic matter content.
+The mangosteen is not adapted to limestone soils, alluvial soils, or sandy soils with low organic matter content.
 Mangosteen trees need a well-distributed rainfall over the year (<40 mm/month) and a 3–5 week dry season.

 Mangosteen trees are sensitive to water availability and application of fertilizer input which is increased with the age of trees, regardless of region.
 Maturation of mangosteen fruits takes 5–6 months, with harvest occurring when the pericarps are purple.